ClickHouse/ClickHouse/docs/en/query_language/functions/other_functions.md

 ## rowNumberInBlock

 Returns the ordinal number of the row in the data block.
-Different data blocks are always recalculated
+Different data blocks are always recalculated.

 ## rowNumberInAllBlocks()